Looking for help with your list?

 |Embedded or Pop-Up Forms||Checkbox||No|

-ReCAPTCHA is only required for Mailchimp-hosted signup forms, but we recommend you enable it to protect your list if you use embedded or pop-up up forms, or landing page signup form blocks.
+ReCAPTCHA is only required for Mailchimp-hosted signup forms, but we recommend you enable it to protect your audience if you use embedded or pop-up up forms, or landing page signup form blocks.

-To enable reCAPTCHA for your list's embedded, pop-up, and landing page signup forms, follow these steps.
+To enable reCAPTCHA for your audience's embedded, pop-up, and landing page signup forms, follow these steps.

 - Check the box next to Enable reCAPTCHA.